OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

       comprise the storage space for the drive.
       Typically, each surface (top and bottom) of each platter stores data, and each surface has its own :term:`I/O head`.

+   point quadtree
+      A `term:`spatial data structure` for storing point data.
+      It is similar to a :term:`PR quadtree` in that it (in two dimensions) splits the world into four parts.
+      However, it splits using an :term:`object space decomposition`.
+      That is, quadrant containing the point is split into four parts at the point.
+      It is similar to the :term:`kd tree` which splits alternately in each dimension, except that it splits in all dimensions at once.

    pop
       A specialized term used to indicate removing an :term:`element`